DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-microcontrollers/wifi-mega.rst

    Mega+WiFi Board

 This is a combination of a Mega Clone and an ESP8266 WiFi chip on one board.
 Our guess is that like many boards made in China, this is only made by one or two factories, but sold under several names.
 Search for WiFi+Mega or ATmega2560+ESP8266.
 Here are some of the brands.
-Links to some supplers are at the bottom of this page:
+Links to some suppliers are at the bottom of this page:

 * Wemos
 * RobotDyn